-Even so, pink is not entirely restricted to the female segment of the population.
+But wearing pink is not entirely restricted to the female segment of the population.

 This seems to be a cultural expression of innate confidence and/or sensitivity.

-The Pink Panther is a famous cartoon character that first appeared in 1963.
+Pink in society: The Pink Panther is a famous cartoon character that first appeared in 1963.
 Although the Pink Panther’s popularity has waned over the years, it’s still a classic example of how distinctive color can make all the difference.